15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 🌟 If you’re traveling with family, as we were, the Hotel Zone can be quite overwhelming and a hassle to get to.
 Parking is a nightmare, so it’s best to take the public bus if possible.

-7. Go Beach Hopping Along the Zona Hoteleria Strip
+9. Go Beach Hopping Along the Zona Hoteleria Strip

 Best Beaches to Visit in Cancun

-- Playa El Nino – a super sweet and small beach with hardly any tourists next to the Puerto Juarez ferry port.
+- Playa El Nino – A super sweet and small beach with hardly any tourists next to the Puerto Juarez ferry port.
 Great for kids!

-- Langosta Beach – sandy beach ideal for swimming.
+- Langosta Beach – Sandy beach ideal for swimming.

-- Playa Las Perlas – white sand beach with calm waves, can get crowded quickly.
+- Playa Las Perlas – White sand beach with calm waves, can get crowded quickly.

 - Playa Delfines – Large, sandy beach good for lounging with restaurant beach service.
-Waves are bigger and there are natural palapas you can sit under for shade.
+Waves are bigger here and there are natural palapas you can sit under for shade.

-- Playa Chac Mool – a quieter beach ideal for swimming, families, and water sports.
+- Playa Chac Mool – A quieter beach ideal for swimming, families, and water sports.

-- La Playa Tortugas – calm beach with virtually no waves, making it great for families with small children.
+- La Playa Tortugas – Calm beach with virtually no waves, making it great for families with small children.

-- Playa Caracol – silky soft white-sand beach in Hotel Zone.
+- Playa Caracol – Silky soft white-sand beach in Hotel Zone.
 Quite crowded.

-- Puerto Morelos Beach – a picturesque and quieter beach located 30 minutes south of Cancun.
+- Puerto Morelos Beach – A picturesque and quieter beach located 30 minutes south of Cancun.

 Beach hopping is the best way to identify which beach you like best, rather than just staying at one and not knowing if you’d prefer another one!

-8. Escape the Crowds & Spend a Day at the Remote Beach of Isla Blanca (Accessible by Car)
+10. Escape the Crowds & Spend a Day at the Remote Beach of Isla Blanca (Accessible by Car)

 - Remote white-sand beach with turquoise waters